-Harmonized System Codes Explained
+Worldwide Harmonized System Codes Canada

 HS code vector image-1

-What are Harmonized System Codes, and why do they matter?
+Harmonize System Codes and why they matter?

 • Customs authorities around the world use it to assess duties.